-The death of Jane Seymour as imagined by
+The death of Jane Seymour as imagined by a later artist |

 When Jane Seymour went into labour it did not take long before the mid-wives knew that the birth would be long and very difficult.
 The poor Queen went through two days and three nights of labour before Prince Edward could be announced to the world.
 But ever since the birth ended - and especially after Jane died - rumours began circling, saying that a Caesarian section had been performed on the Queen.